-We envision a U.S. where: Everyone understands and values the importance of plants and the people who work in the art, science, technology and business of horticulture.
+We envision a U.S. where: Everyone understands the power of plants and is aware of the promising careers in the art, science, technology, and business of horticulture.

 To promote horticulture and inspire people to pursue careers working with plants.